 What happens if you no longer want your bicycle?

-If your bike needs to be repaired, there are various charities that will refurbish and repurpose your bicycle.
-These include organisations like The Bicycle Project who repair bicycles and distribute them to those in need.
+If your bike needs repairing, there are various charities that will refurbish and repurpose your bicycle.
+These include organisations like The Bicycle Project, who repair bicycles and distribute them to those in need.

 Can a bicycle be recycled?